My Dog, My Best Friend, Has Passed Away

 I didn't especially like dogs when this started.
 When this chapter came to an end I understood and fully appreciated the bond others discovered between a pet and their owner.

 Coping with the death of a pet, a companion is hard.
-Emotions still surface, years later, and I wonder what coping means.
+Years after her death I still feel both sides of emotions - happy times and the loss...is this what coping is?
 I miss Nikki, it hurts, but life has set the rules of the game as such.
 Every dog owner who had a bond with their deceased companion expresses the same remorse.

 Remembering Nikki 1-5-2016